Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 ## Functions:
 FindRelationship(String one, String two):

-The function will return a string list of max size 3, which will include the the three sentences that best
+The function will return a string list of max size 3, which will include the the three sentences that best describe the relationship of the keywords based off web results and rankings.

 ### Example: